jazzfan2/palindromes/README.md

 LENGTH is set to 30 characters by default.

-In automatic generating mode, if either the option -S or -R is used, the program generates a stream of palindromes, limited only by any additional option settings.
+If either the option -S (lexicographically sorted) or -R (random word order) is used, the program generates a stream of palindromes, limited only by any additional option settings.
-If also one of more [WORD] arguments is provided, the output is limited to only the palindromes that contain the given words, if any match exists.
+If in addition to that also one or more [WORD] arguments is provided, the output is limited to only the palindromes that contain the given words, if any match exists.

-In query mode, meaning neither of the options -S nor -R, minimally one [WORD] argument *must* be provided, resulting in just the avaliable palindromes with those word(s) as the left half.
+If neither of the options -S nor -R is used, minimally one [WORD] argument *must* be provided, to which the results will be filtered.

 The [WORD] arguments are allowed to be non-existent words, and are not limited by option -l (word length).